ryo-ma/covid19-japan-web-api/README.md

 * 🔁 Update data every 2 hours
 * 🚀 Provide REST API
 * 🇯🇵 Get info of each prefecture in Japan
-* ☕️ Simple to use
+* ☕️ Simple data and simple to use

 # Project using this API